 CJ 485.
 Research Design and Senior Seminar - 3 hours.
 Advanced research techniques and qualitative or quantitative research methods, along with statistical analysis, are utilized to design and produce quality criminal justice research.
 WI Prerequisites: CJ 100, SC 316, Senior Standing.
-Course fee \$25.00.
 Fall.
 Spring.

 CJ 376/476.
 Independent Study in Criminal Justice - 1-3 hours.
 Reading or research at a greater depth than in a normal class.
-Permission of the instructor, division dean, and Vice President of Academic Affairs.
+Permission of the instructor, division dean, and Chief Academic Officer.